Weibeler/ethstaking_prysm_pyrmont/README.md

     "id":1
     }'
 ```
+If false is returned then your sync is complete.

 Download Lighthouse
 -------------------
 The Lighthouse client is a single binary which encapsulates the functionality of the beacon chain and validator.
 This step will download and prepare the Lighthouse binary.